medcomdk/MedCom-FHIR-Communication/docs/assets/documents/032_Reliable_Messaging-VANSEnvelope.md

 </figure>
 <br>

-When Reliable Messaging is implemented , the Receiver **SHALL** check the incoming EnvelopeIdentifier and Message/MetaInformation/Identifier (hereafter MessageIdentifier) against a cache of previously received VANSEnvelopes.
+When Reliable Messaging is implemented, the Receiver **SHALL** check the incoming EnvelopeIdentifier and Message/MetaInformation/Identifier (hereafter MessageIdentifier) against a cache of previously received VANSEnvelopes.
 The correct action to take depends on what is received:

 | Case                                                            | Description                |
 |:----------------------------------------------------------------|:---------------------------|